 The Miracle of O Cebreiro or Eucharistic Miracle

 A very strong tradition, corroborated by various historical and archaeological sources, maintains that a Benedictine priest was celebrating the Eucharist on the altar in the side chapel of the church.
 It is believed that this celebration took place over the fourteenth century.

 The priest thought that the harsh winter day, when the snow was piling up and the wind was unbearable, no one would come to Mass.
 But he was wrong.
 A countryman from Barxamaior, named Juan Santín, ascends to Cebreiro to participate in the Holy Mass.
 The celebrant monk, in little faith, despises the peasant's sacrifice.

 But at the moment of Consecration the priest perceives how the Host turns into flesh sensitive to sight, and the chalice into blood, which boils and stains the bodily.
 The bodies with the blood remained in the chalice and the Host in the paten.

 Jesus wanted to strengthen not only the faith of that monk but of all men.
 News of the miracle spread everywhere thus fostering a great devotion to Christ in the Eucharist.

 Despite time, wars and fires, the miracle comes to our century so lacking in faith, as a powerful sign of truth: Christ is alive, risen, Body, Blood, Soul and Divinity, in the Eucharist.

 The protagonists of the story, the monk and the peasant, have their mausoleums in the church, near the place of the Eucharistic miracle.

-The Chalice and the Patena are famous Romanesque pieces of the 11th centuryI.
-This chalice presides over the coat of arms of Galicia.
-Cebreiro and the Miracle have influenced the work of Wagner.
+The Chalice and the Paten are famous XNUMXth century Romanesque pieces.
+This chalice presides over the shield of Galicia.
+Cebreiro and the Miracle have influenced Wagner's work.